lucascaro/console-commando/README.md

 - better test case coverage.
 - documentation improvements.
 - stronger option parsing and validation.
-- option to manually set help text.
+- option to override help text.
-- and any issues that are still open in github.
+- and any issues/bugs that are still open in github.